As a business owner, are you worried that your business relies heavily on a key employee? If yes, consider getting key person insurance.

-Key person insurance (also known as key man insurance) is designed for businesses that are dependent on the expertise of one or a few key employees.
-By taking out a life insurance policy on a key employee, a business can ensure that it does not lose its financial footing if that person passes away.
+Key person insurance (also known as key man insurance) is designed for businesses that are dependent on the expertise of one or a few key people/employees.
+By taking out a life insurance policy on a key employee, a business can ensure that it does not lose its financial footing, should that key person pass away.

 With key man insurance, the business is the policy owner and the beneficiary.
 Upon the insured’s death the business receives the proceeds of the policy, which it is free to spend as it deems fit.